$L^{\infty}$ estimates and uniqueness results for nonlinear parabolic equations with gradient absorption terms: The Hamilton-Jacobi equation in

 \begin{remark} Obviously, any weak $L_{loc}^{r}$ solution is a weak $r$ solution.
-When $r=1,$ the notions of weak $1$-solution and weak $\mathcal{M}_{loc}$ solution coincide\textbf{. }When $r>1,$ $u$ is a weak $L_{loc}^{r}$ solution if and only if it is a weak $r$ solution and
+When $r=1,$ the notions of weak $1$-solution and weak $\mathcal{M}_{loc}$ solution coincide\textbf{. }When $r>1,$ it can be easily checked that $u$ is a weak $L_{loc}^{r}$ solution if and only if it is a weak $r$ solution and